almaaszafar/Coursera-Specialization-Course-in-Introduction-to-Programming-the-Internet-of-Things-IOT-/The Raspberry Pi Platform and Python Programming for the Raspberry Pi/Course Summary.md

 *  Overclocking: Increase the clock frequency -> Increase the internal voltage level (15% of processor)

-  -> Quicker execution of instructions (one instruction per clock)
+     * Quicker execution of instructions (one instruction per clock)

-  -> Signals have shorter time to travel (reduce time over a clock cycle)
+     * Signals have shorter time to travel (reduce time over a clock cycle)

-  -> Temperature of device increases  Shortens device life
+     * Temperature of device increases -> Shortens device life

+## User application -> /dev/xxx (files associated with hardware device) -> Device driver (connect files to accesses to device access) -> Hardware device